 We choose two top models and one less-expensive option so there is something here for every budget.
 We wanted to show you the camera clips with the best features.
 You’ve already made a sizeable investment in your camera.
 Now let us help you keep your camera ready to take the shots you want.

-This Capture PRO Camera Clip from Peak Design comes with their quick-release MICROplate designed to fit compact cameras under an inch in width.
+This KOKOIN Camera Clip Aluminum Alloy Quick Release Clip designed to fit compact cameras under an inch in width.

 Some examples of thin cameras that would fit this plate are: